CycloneDX/cyclonedx-node-npm/README.md

 This tool utilizes `npm` to collect evidences of installed packages/modules.
 Read more in the [dedicated docs](https://github.com/CycloneDX/cyclonedx-node-npm/tree/main/docs/how.md).

+The appropriate `npm` executable is detected automatically, yet can be overridden with the environment variable `npm_execpath`.
+Auto detect: If called by a `npm`/`npx` context, then the current `npm` executable is utilized, otherwise it is managed by SHELL and PATH.

 This tool does not do artificial deduplication.
 Therefore, if a component is installed multiple times, it appears multiple times in the SBOM result.